mayank31313/BotFramework/README.md

   This API is only for Educational purpose

   Initialising Bot Builder...
   #	You can skip this step if you are not using LUIS
     	IAlgorithmProtocols.mapParameters.put("luisURL",  "http://192.168.0.107:8080/Jasper/JasperAI?");
     	IAlgorithmProtocols.mapParameters.put("intentClassPath", "Y:\\EclipseJavaProjects\\LamdasTest\\bin\\ai\\mayank\\Intents");

-  Pass the Message to Bot:
+ # Pass the Activity to Bot:

 protected void doGet(HttpServletRequest request, HttpServletResponse response) throws ServletException, IOException {
 		//response.getWriter().append("Served at: ").append(request.getContextPath());